 Here are some ideas for serving your meatballs:

-- Hot sauce – some will love to add some hot sauce to their meatballs for a spicy kick
+- Hot sauce – Add some hot sauce to their meatballs for a spicy kick

 Frequently Asked Questions